yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual.md

 - [Install systemd-related database service unit files (optional)](#install-systemd-related-database-service-unit-files)
 - [Install the node agent](#install-node-agent)

-After you have provisioned the nodes, you can proceed to [add the instances to the on-prem provider](../on-premises/#add-instances).
+After you have provisioned the nodes, you can proceed to [add instances to the on-prem provider](../on-premises/#add-instances).

 ## Set up time synchronization